Updated 12 December 2024

 Mat boards serve two very important functions in the picture and photo framing process.
 The first is in acting as a barrier between artwork and the frame glazing, preventing moisture from building up and damaging the piece.
+With the use of acid-free mats and backing board, the artwork is also protected against foxing (yellowing of the paper).

 What you will need